gitchubst/Ask_Gemini/README.md

 <br>
 <br>

+## Loading the Extension
+Go

-## Changing the model (Optional, skip this step if you dont want to change the model)
+## Changing the model (Optional)
-Still on hackground.js, where you can change the model type.
-Here's how:
+Skip this step if you don't want to change the model.
+Open background.js, where you can change the model type.
+Here's how.
 Go to this part of the code:
 ```
 GEMINI_API_URL = `https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash-preview-04-17:generateContent?key=${GEMINI_API_KEY}`;
 ```